flareteam/flare-engine/docs/gen/attribute-reference.md

 `loot`, defined as: `filename` **or** `["currency", item_id], ["fixed", int], int, int : Item, Drop chance, Min quantity, Max quantity`.
 There is a limitation when defining as part of a list(...): filenames can only be used in the first list element.

+`version`, defined as: a string of three numbers, separated by dots (e.g. "1.2.03")

 `raw`, This is plain text, including line breaks.
 It is used only for map layer data.